 I said the above with some qualifications, as it is based on my experience with the site.
 But at the same time, my statement deserves to be taken seriously, owing to the fact that I have been a longtime member of Panda Research.

 Let us be no misunderstanding between us now.

 I am not personally against this company or that I am highly suspicious of the business model practiced by Panda Research.

-On the contrary, I am a grateful member who regularly takes up work and receive fair and prompt payment, as recognition of my time and effort spent.
+On the contrary, I am a grateful member who regularly takes up work and receives fair and prompt payment, as recognition of my time and effort spent.